ymek/vagrant-chef-zero/README.md

 ### Cookbooks

 These are uploaded via the `Ridley` gem.
 It is the same backend that `Berkshelf` uses, though I am sure my usage is not as complete.
 It expects a path to a `cookbooks/` directory, or an array of paths to individual cookbooks.
-If you omit this field, you can have `Berkshelf` upload cookbooks as usual (It will find the Chef-Zero URL automatically).

 ### JSON vs `.rb`